ruasnv/NLP-Notes/README.md

-# nlp101
+# Introduction to NLP
-Notebook written based on university lectures on NLP.
+A self-study notebook written based on NLP lectures.